Brooke Andrews, M.A. CCC, Speech-Pathologist/COM

-Brooke Andrews, M.A CCC-SLP is a Pediatric Speech Language Pathologist and Director of The Speech Dynamic, PLLC, a boutique pediatric speech therapy practice in Houston, TX.
-Brooke has found her niche working with the birth to five population and their families.
-Brooke specializes in early intervention, speech sound development, apraxia of speech, and language delays.
-She enjoys working working with parents to help encourage children in all areas of development.
+Brooke Andrews, M.A CCC-SLP is a Pediatric Speech Pathologist and Director of The Speech Dynamic, PLLC, a boutique pediatric speech therapy practice in Houston, TX.
+Brooke has over ten years of experience in the field of Speech Pathology.
+Brooke specializes in early intervention, language delays, feeding, and myofunctional disorders.

 Brooke is passionate about helping children communicate.
-She loves spending time with her family, traveling, and yoga.
-She is a children’s yoga teacher and enjoys incorporating movement and mindfulness into her therapy sessions.
+She is a 200 hour certified yoga teacher and enjoys incorporating movement, breathing, and mindfulness into her sessions.

 Her gentle and compassionate approach was just the connection my son needed